pathaksomesh06/Intune-Log-Reader/README.md

 # IntuneLogReader

-A professional macOS tool for reading and analyzing Microsoft Intune MDM logs with real-time monitoring capabilities.
+A macOS tool for reading and analyzing Microsoft Intune MDM logs with real-time monitoring capabilities.

 ## Features